-On September 4, 2017, the AQRP was renewed for the 2018-2019 biennium, and funding of \$750,000 per year was awarded, for a total of \$1,500,000.
-The funds were distributed across several different reporting categories as required under the contract with TCEQ.
-The financial status reported here is still preliminary.
-Updates will be made in quarterly reports.
+The AQRP contract was renewed for the FY 2018-2019 biennium and additional funding of \$750,000 per year was awarded.
+For the FY 2020-2021, the AQRP was renewed for additional funding of \$750,000 per year.
+For each year, the funds were distributed across several different reporting categories as required under the contract with TCEQ.
 The reporting categories are:

-Program Administration - limited to 10% of the overall funding (per Fiscal Year) This category includes all staffing, materials and supplies, and equipment needed to administer the overall AQRP.
+Program Administration - limited to 10% of the overall funding (per Fiscal Year).
+This category includes all staffing, materials and supplies, and equipment needed to administer the overall AQRP.
 It also includes the costs for the Council meetings.

-ITAC

-These funds are to cover the costs, largely travel and supplies expenses, for the ITAC meetings during the proposal review stage.
+ITAC - These funds are to cover the costs, largely travel expenses, for the ITAC meetings.

-Project Management - limited to 8.5% of the funds allocated for Research Projects Each research project is assigned a Project Manager to ensure that project objectives are achieved in a timely manner and that effective communication is maintained among investigators in multi-institution projects.
+Project Management - limited to 8.5% of the funds allocated for Research Projects.
+Each research project is assigned a Project Manager to ensure that project objectives are achieved in a timely manner and that effective communication is maintained among investigators in multi-institution projects.
 These funds are to support the staffing and performance of project management.

-Research Projects / Contractual

-These are the funds available to support the research projects that are selected for funding.
+Research Projects / Contractual - These are the funds available to support the research projects that are selected for funding.